Important squad announcement

 About the coaches

 Jeremy is a UKA qualified Athletics Coach, with Jumps as the additional area of interest (including Long Jump, High Jump and Pole Vault).
 He coaches within the Foundation and Hughenden Fitness squads.
-Jeremy also enjoys being trained in the throws squad for Discus and Javelin.
+Jeremy also enjoys endurance running and training with the throws squad for Discus and Javelin.
 Previously he progressed to a 10k distance and competes for the club in Chiltern League Cross Country competitions.

 Ed is a former Decathlete, who won medals at Regional and National level in the U20 age group - as well as setting a UK age record for indoor Pentathlon.
 With his track career well behind him, Ed has started his coaching qualifications and is looking to become a UKA Qualified Coach soon.
 His focus on multi-events means he can show budding athletes the wide variety of disciplines you can enjoy in Track and Field.